pagkly/Zed/Investopedia4/Quick Response (QR) Code Definition.md

 ### Key Takeaways

 -   Quick response (QR) codes are square-shaped matrices of dark or light pixels used to encode and quickly retrieve data using computer devices.
--   An enhancement on traditional barcodes, QR codes can store vastly more information and are used in a variety of applications from supply chain management to cryptocurrency wallet addresses.
+-   An enhancement on traditional barcodes, QR codes can store vastly more information and are used in a variety of applications from [[Supply|supply]] chain management to [[Cryptocurrency|cryptocurrency]] wallet addresses.
 -   Several versions and variations of QR codes now exist that are customized to different purposes, or which can store greater amounts of data.

 ## Understanding Quick Response (QR) Codes

 QR codes were developed in the 1990s as a way to provide more information than a standard barcode.
-They were invented by Denso Wave, a [[subsidiary]](https://www.investopedia.com/terms/s/subsidiary.asp) of Toyota, as a way to track automobiles throughout the manufacturing process.2 Unlike barcodes, which require a beam of light to bounce off of the parallel lines, QR codes can be digitally scanned by devices such as mobile phones.
+They were invented by Denso Wave, a [[subsidiary]](https://www.investopedia.com/terms/s/subsidiary.asp) of Toyota, as a way to track automobiles throughout the [[Manufacturing|manufacturing]] process.2 Unlike barcodes, which require a beam of light to bounce off of the parallel lines, QR codes can be digitally scanned by devices such as mobile phones.

 QR codes consist of black squares arranged in a grid (matrix) on a white background and are read by specialized software that is able to extract data from the patterns that are present in the matrix.
 These codes are capable of containing more information than traditional barcodes, and primarily handle four modes of data: alphanumeric, numeric, binary, and Kanji.

 Despite the increased data capacity, QR codes have not been as popular with consumers as expected.
 Rather than being created by consumers to share information, they are most commonly associated with advertisers and [[marketing campaigns]](https://www.investopedia.com/terms/m/marketing-campaign.asp).

-QR codes have become more widespread in facilitating digital payments and in [[cryptocurrency]](https://www.investopedia.com/terms/c/cryptocurrency.asp) systems such as displaying one's [[Bitcoin]](https://www.investopedia.com/terms/b/bitcoin.asp) address.
+QR codes have become more widespread in facilitating digital payments and in [[cryptocurrency]](https://www.investopedia.com/terms/c/[[Cryptocurrency|cryptocurrency]].asp) systems such as displaying one's [[Bitcoin]](https://www.investopedia.com/terms/b/bitcoin.asp) address.
 QR codes are also increasingly used to transmit web addresses to mobile phones.
 For instance, the QR code shown below encodes the URL for this very entry on Investopedia.
 Use your phone to give it a try.

 QR code encoding this web page's URL.
 Investopedia